johnbe4/getSeoSitemap/readme.txt

-getSeoSitemap v2.0 README
+getSeoSitemap v2.1 README (2018-01-18)

 Php library to get sitemap.
 It crawls a whole website checking all internal and external links.
+It makes a Search Engine Optimization.

 ###################################################################################################
 # Please support this project by making a donation via PayPal to https://www.paypal.me/johnbe4 or #
-# with bitcoin to the address 19928gKpqdyN6CHUh4Tae1GW9NAMT6SfQH                                  #
+# with BTC bitcoin to the address 19928gKpqdyN6CHUh4Tae1GW9NAMT6SfQH                              #
 ###################################################################################################

 The script requires PHP 5.4 and MySQL 5.5.